nickswalker/nickwalker.us/collections/_projects/command-understanding.md

 ## What We Did

-We rolled some of the recent progress in applying neural methods to the problem of converting language to logical representations (e.g. something that a robot's planner could actually take as input to produce an executable sequence of actions) into a system that strikes just this balance; we were able to understand a broad range of commands taken from the RoboCup@Home _General-Purpose Service Robot_ task, and the only expertise required was from someone familiar with the robot's preferred logical representation so that we could annotate training pairs of language and logical form.
+We rolled some recent progress in applying neural methods to the problem of converting language to logical representations (e.g. something that a robot's planner could actually take as input to produce an executable sequence of actions) into a system that strikes just this balance; we were able to understand a broad range of commands taken from the RoboCup@Home _General-Purpose Service Robot_ task, and the only expertise required was from someone familiar with the robot's preferred logical representation so that we could annotate training pairs of language and logical form.
-We even show how you can use crowd-sourcing to gather paraphrased versions of your training samples to get a useful scale of data quickly.
+We even show how you can use crowdsourcing to gather paraphrased versions of your training samples to get a useful scale of data quickly.

 Now, these models aren't magical; like most machine-learned things, they can't be expected to generalize far out of their training distribution.
 But again, the point is, unlike previous approaches, ours both works and has a hope of being adopted by people who don't want to invest the time in building a state of the art natural language system for their particular deployed setting.